When is an I-20 Extension Needed?

 How to Apply

-Log into iHawk and complete the "I-20 Extension" E-Forms under "F-1 Student Services" - BOTH forms are required
+Log into iHawk and complete the "I-20 Extension" E-Forms under "F-1 Student Services" - BOTH parts are required.

 What you will need: